What Fertilizer Is High In Nitrogen? (14 Natural Nitrogen Sources)

 Crab Meal

-Crab meal contains 10% nitrogen by weight, and so it is another good fertilizer for your garden.
-It has a slow release time, and it is effective for 4 to 6 months.
+Crab meal contains 10% nitrogen by weight and has a slow release time, making it a great fertilizer.
+Once you apply crab meal, it is effective for 4 to 6 months.

 crab